How delayed was each auditor’s report?

 (The altered figures: for the accounting category “[e]stimated late filing penalties, assessments, and interest” used by Pacifica, the report sent to the lawyer gave $547 695 (p.
 24; p.
 26 of the PDF), & the report filed with the AG gives a mere $8 000 (p.
 25; p.
 27 of the PDF), a reduction by $539 695.
 So other figures had to be restated: “[t]otal accrued pension liabilities” fell, but by a lesser amount of $477 917, from $665 557 to $187 640, smaller because it was found necessary, for undisclosed reason(s), to increase the National Office liability by $61 778, from $6 831 to $68 609 (same pages); & the year-end balance sheet was changed, reducing “[a]ccrued expenses and payroll benefits”, & so total liabilities, by $477 918 (so with a rounding), the latter moving from $5 394 241 (the unfiled report, p.
 3; p.
 5 of the PDF) to $4 916 323 (the filed report, p.
 4; p.
 6 of the PDF). https://mega.nz/folder/RU9X0aKL#2UYdQbBOdlNJnzkXf4CBKQ)

 So the auditors issued a new report – but Pacifica has no public record that it was seen by either the PNB Audit Cttee or the PNB itself: so, the Cttee didn’t even receive the revised report, let alone accept it, & then pass it on to the PNB.
-(By contrast, the California Government Code: “[t]he audit committee shall confer with the auditor to satisfy its members that the financial affairs of the corporation are in order, shall review and determine whether to accept the audit, shall [etc., etc.]” (emphases added), § 12586(e)(2) – https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=GOV&sectionNum=12586.)
+(By contrast, there’s the small matter of the law (remember that?), the California Government Code: “[t]he audit committee shall confer with the auditor to satisfy its members that the financial affairs of the corporation are in order, shall review and determine whether to accept the audit, shall [etc., etc.]” (emphases added), § 12586(e)(2) – https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=GOV&sectionNum=12586.)

 These failures, & the missing of a statutory deadline, may be reasons why the AG started an investigation into Pacifica, with a lengthy reply by the Foundation due in mid Oct2021.
 In keeping with Pacifica being run more as a private club than a public charity, no director or employee has (1) informed the public that filing was made, in violation of law, seven weeks late, (2) informed the public that an AG inquiry is underway, & (3) explained to the public why this is happening.
 Some of the details & issues are discussed in these posts, 30June & 6July: